-Socially conscious content and infomercials are very important for these organisations, and they allocate budgets to create them, and when a company/organisation creates content, they typically also need music.
+Socially conscious content and infomercials are very important for these organisations.
+They allocate budgets to create them.
+And when a company/organisation creates content, they typically also need music.

-If you represent the same values as the organisation there is an opportunity for a collaboration, not only that, but a PAID collaboration!
+If you represent the same values as the organisation, there is an opportunity for a collaboration – Potentially even PAID

 Go head and find some organizations in your niche.
 Find the person in charge OR the marketing director (start with the one in charge first though), and start by asking them “have you ever thought about working with a musician”.